Muslim Brotherhood: Indonesia

 Several parties and organizations in Indonesia are linked or at least inspired by the Muslim Brotherhood, although none have a formal relationship with the Muslim Brotherhood.
 One of the Muslim Brotherhood-linked parties is the PKS (Prosperous Justice Party), which gained 6.79% of votes in the 2014 legislative election, down from 7.88% in the 2009 election.
 The PKS's relationship with the Egyptian Muslim Brotherhood was confirmed by Yusuf al-Qaradawi, a prominent Muslim Brotherhood leader.
-The PKS was a member of President Susilo Bambang Yudhoyono's government coalition with 3 ministers in the cabinet.

 Malaysia

 The Malaysian Islamic Party (PAS), the oldest and largest mainstream Islamist party in Malaysia, has close personal and ideological ties with the Egyptian Muslim Brotherhood.
 Founded in 1951, PAS's founders were exposed to the ideas and teachings while they were studying in Cairo during the 1940s.
 PAS was the main rival to the Malay nationalist United Malays National Organisation, which dominated Malaysian politics until 2018.
 Due to changes in political situation created by Pakatan Harapan (PH)'s win in 2018 election, PAS has made a cooperation pact with UMNO in 2019.
-Together with a former PH component party (BERSATU) both parties ultimately took over the government during 2020-21 Malaysian political crisis.
+Together with a former PH component party (BERSATU) both parties ultimately took over the government during 2020–21 Malaysian political crisis.
 According to the think tank Institute for Democracy and Economic Affairs' CEO Wan Saiful Wan Jan, PAS is regarded by the Muslim Brotherhood as an electorally successful Islamic political party; PAS has governed the state of Kelantan since 2002.
 PAS representatives are often invited to Muslim Brotherhood speaking engagements overseas.
 In 2012, PAS President Abdul Hadi Awang spoke alongside Muslim Brotherhood scholar Sheikh Yusuf al-Qaradawi at a speaking event in London.
 In April 2014, PAS leader Abdul Awang spoke out against Saudi Arabia, Bahrain, and the United Arab Emirates' decision to designate the Muslim Brotherhood as a terrorist organization.

 According to Bubalo and Fealy, Angkatan Belia Islam Malaysia (or the Muslim Youth Movement of Malaysia) was inspired or influenced by the Muslim Brotherhood.

 New Zealand

-In 2016, it was reported that a Muslim Brotherhood cell was active in northwestern Christchurch.
+In 2016, Papanui ward candidate John Stringer alleged that a Muslim Brotherhood cell was active in northwestern Christchurch.